chrisruffalo/achoo/README.md

 * 1.4 - Sterling
   * Users shall be able to configure which endpoints (management, subscribe, send) go on a particular interface
-  * SSL support for Jetty and TJWS
+  * SSL support for Jetty
   * HTTPS callback support

-## API

-### Basics

-Achoo's REST endpoints are deployed to the "/" context root.
-This means that http://localhost:8082/ will bring you to the root of the application.

-### Subscribing

-Achoo allows you to subscribe (as of 0.1-SNAPSHOT) in two different ways: demand and http.